|

 You don’t want to come too early before the fall colors in the Smoky Mountains change, and you don’t want to come too late when the trees have already shed their leaves for the year.

-I want to help you experience the Smoky Mountain fall colors during the best time of the year so I have put together my 2023 Smoky Mountain Fall Foliage report.
+I want to help you experience the Smoky Mountain fall colors during the best time of the year, so I have put together my 2024 Smoky Mountain Fall Foliage report.

-Because Tennessee is my home town I can provide you with up-to-date information on the fall foliage schedule and timeline in the Smoky Mountains to help you plan your trip!
+Because Tennessee is my hometown, I can provide you with up-to-date information on the fall foliage schedule and timeline in the Smoky Mountains to help you plan your trip!

-2023 Smoky Mountains Fall Foliage Colors
+2024 Smoky Mountains Fall Foliage Colors

 According to the Fall Foliage Map from Farmers Almanac, the fall colors are expected to peak around the first week of November.